Coronavirus: One new imported case detected as more restrictions lifted - The Scoop

 Common offences include staff not wearing protective face masks and not conducting temperature screening on their customers.

-MCYS permits organised sports
+MCYS allows organised sports

 From September 7, organised sports events will also be allowed but only for recreational sports, including walking and running; cycling and exercise activities such as aerobics and tai chi.